Non-Linear Scoring Model for Translation Quality Evaluation: Proposed Non-Linear Scoring Model

-Given both the empirical evidence and the theoretical justifications presented, this paper proposes a more nuanced application of scoring models rather than a complete replacement of the linear approach.
-While the traditional linear model is often considered sufficient for the meso-range (texts up to 3,000 words), our findings indicate this is precisely where its limitations can be most acute.
-For example, as shown later in this paper, a linear model calibrated for a 1,000-word reference sample loses significant accuracy (over 20\%) when applied to a 2,000-word sample.
+Given the empirical results in Section~\ref{sec:empirical} and the theoretical motivation in Section~\ref{sec:physhophysical}, we do not argue for eliminating linear scoring entirely.
+Rather, we propose a principled regime of applicability: linear scoring can remain useful near its reference calibration size, while a non-linear tolerance function is required for robust length generalization.

-Therefore, we recommend the non-linear, logarithmic model for all cases where evaluation sample sizes are expected to vary by more than \(20\%\) from the reference wordcount (i.e., outside the \(\pm 20\%\) fidelity interval defined in §5.4).
-Both the traditional raw model and the calibrated linear model remain viable tools, but their use should be restricted to scenarios where evaluation sample sizes consistently hover very close to the specific word count for which the models were calibrated. \footnote{‘Calibration’ for the raw score simply means choosing the client’s pass/fail cut-point on the raw penalty-rate scale.
-Let \(r_{\text{thr}}\) be the maximum allowed error rate (e.g., 5 points per 1{,}000 words).
-A sample with penalty total \(\mathrm{APT}\) and word count \(\mathrm{EWC}\) passes if and only if \(\mathrm{APT}/\mathrm{EWC} \le r_{\text{thr}}\), equivalently \(\mathrm{APT} \le r_{\text{thr}}\cdot \mathrm{EWC}\).
-No calibration mapping to a 0–100 quality scale is involved.
-Note that some teams report a 0–100 “raw score” by first scaling the \emph{penalty rate} to a per-1{,}000-word unit and then computing \(100 - 1000\cdot\mathrm{APT}/\mathrm{EWC}\); however, this rescaling still inherits the limitations of raw scoring.
-To obtain comparable scores across evaluation sample sizes, a \emph{calibrated} model (linear near the reference size or non-linear for wider ranges) is required.}
+In particular, even within the meso-range (up to approximately 3{,}000 words), linear extrapolation can introduce substantial distortion when applied outside its reference vicinity.
+For example, as shown in Section~\ref{subsec:fidelity-interval}, a linear model anchored at a 1{,}000-word reference point can exceed a 20\% relative deviation when applied to a 2{,}000-word sample.
+Accordingly, we recommend using the logarithmic model whenever evaluation sample sizes are expected to vary by more than approximately \(20\%\) from the reference word count, i.e., outside the $\pm 20\%$ fidelity interval defined in Section~\ref{subsec:fidelity-interval}.

-This section introduces the mathematical form of the proposed logarithmic model, explains how it can be calibrated, and demonstrates its practical advantages.
+Raw scoring and calibrated linear scoring remain viable within restricted settings, provided that evaluation samples consistently remain near the calibration length.\footnote{ For raw scoring, ``calibration'' amounts to selecting a pass/fail cutoff on the penalty-rate scale.
+Let \(r_{\text{thr}}\) denote the maximum acceptable penalty rate (e.g., 5 points per 1{,}000 words).
+A sample with penalty total \(\mathrm{APT}\) and word count \(\mathrm{EWC}\) passes iff \(\mathrm{APT}/\mathrm{EWC} \le r_{\text{thr}}\), equivalently \(\mathrm{APT} \le r_{\text{thr}}\cdot \mathrm{EWC}\).
+No mapping to a normalized 0--100 scale is involved.
+Some implementations rescale the penalty rate into a 0--100 ``raw score'' via \(100 - 1000\cdot\mathrm{APT}/\mathrm{EWC}\); however, this inherits the same limitations of proportional length scaling.
+To obtain scores that remain comparable across varying evaluation sizes, a calibrated model is required (linear near the reference size, non-linear over wider ranges).}